 Reliable business technology and software should maximise the customer experience, while also giving you scope to grow your business.

 Square Point of Sale is designed to get your staff up and running quickly.
-Powerful enough for every business, this handy POS has every tool you need to run a business effectively.
+Powerful enough for every business, this handy EPOS has every tool you need to run a business effectively.
 It allows you to accept payments, send digital receipts directly to customer inboxes, manage your inventory and build powerful reports that help you analyse your business and plan for growth.

-Accepting payments with a mobile card reader is the fastest, most convenient way to ensure you’re getting paid for your valuable time - that’s where the Square Reader comes in.
+Accepting payments with a mobile card reader or integrated card machine is the fastest, most convenient way to ensure you’re getting paid for your valuable time - that’s where the Square Reader comes in.
 It enables you to accept chip and PIN cards, contactless cards and mobile payments.
 We even provide you with a backup magnetic stripe reader so if you’re taking payments from an international card, you can still enjoy a quick and easy sale.
 The Square Reader is small enough to fit in your pocket, can be charged conveniently with the included micro USB adapter and has no recurring monthly fees or long term commitment.
 You can feel safe knowing that you’re only charged a fee when you accept a payment.

 Analysing your operations